IMEMR

 How to cite this article

-Najafi Doulatabad S, Afrasiabifar A, Parandvar Y. The effect of Proprioceptive Neuromuscular Facilitation (PNF) on Muscle Strength of patient with stroke.
+Najafi Doulatabad S, Afrasiabifar A, Parandvar Y. Effect of Proprioceptive Neuromuscular Facilitation Exercises on Muscle Strength in Stroke Patients.
 J Clinic Care Skill 2023; 4 (4) :207-211

 URL: http://jccs.yums.ac.ir/article-1-221-en.html